radius-project/radius/docs/content/app-model/components-model/index.md

 The `bindings` configuration defines the [Bindings]({{< ref bindings-model.md >}}) which the Component offers.
 These Bindings can range from HTTP ports being opened on a container to an API that a database resource offers.
 For more information on Bindings visit the [Bindings documentation]({{< ref bindings-model.md >}}).

+## Resource lifecycle

+Radius components can be deployed and managed by either Radius (managed) or by a user (unmanaged).

+### Radius managed

+When `properties.config.managed` is set to `true`, Radius will manage the lifecycle of the underlying resource, meaning it will deploy and manage the resource itself on the [hosting platform]({{< ref environments >}}).

+### User managed

+When `properties.config.managed` is set to `false` or omitted, you can explicitly specify an existing resource which you manage.
+This allows you to connect your Radius Components to existing databases, queues, and other non-compute resources.
+When you delete your application Radius will not change or delete your existing resource.

 ## Configuration

 | Key  | Description |